Travel health advice and vaccinations

 Prevention of Malaria

 Malaria is a major health problem throughout the tropics and all travellers are at risk of developing malaria if visiting malaria endemic areas.
 Malaria is a serious, sometimes fatal, tropical disease spread by mosquito bites.
 Malaria is transmitted via the bite of an infected Anopheles mosquito that feeds predominately during the hours from dusk to dawn.
+Preventing bites is the best protection against malaria as well as a variety of other serious diseases transmitted by mosquitoes in tropical and sub-tropical areas.

 A: Awareness of the risk